D3mosthenes/Low-Power-VLSI-Design/Literature-Review.md

 #### Conclusion
 This literature review has provided an overview of several methods for IR-drop estimation used in VLSI physical design.
 It has discussed the advantages and disadvantages of both analytical and numerical methods, as well as the challenges posed by increasing circuit complexity and design density.
-This review has also provided an overview of the major techniques used for IR-drop estimation, with a focus on their differences and which method may be most appropriate for a given design.
+Also included is an overview of the major techniques used for IR-drop estimation, with a focus on their differences and which method may be most appropriate for a given design.